ryandoyle5401/Budgetr/Weekly Updates/Week 8 Status Update.md

 1. Initially, dokka gradle command wouldn't work due to needing Java 17 while I had Java 14 (have since upgraded to Java 21)
 2. During rebase, there were a couple merge conflicts
 ### Progress - Josh
+1. To be honest did not get to do much like i would, but floated around if anyone needed help and gave suggestions
 ### Issues - Josh
+1. No issuses for me
 ### Progress - Robin
 1. Changed the database from realm to firebase
 2. Implemented Authentication (login)